 - Be aware that agency representatives are not career counselors.
 Their goal is to place you in a job quickly.
 Use the agency for your benefit.

-- For your current job search and/or long-term career planning, the Center for Career Development counselors are eager to assist you, whether you are a Drew student or graduate.
+- For your current job search and/or long-term career planning, the Center for Internships and Career Development counselors are eager to assist you, whether you are a Drew student or graduate.

 Disclaimer for Job Databases:

 Please be aware that there are FRAUDULENT job postings on many job databases.
 If you see a job posting that meets the following criteria it’s probably not a real job offer.
 Do not click on any links in that posting and DO NOT provide any personal information especially social security number or financial information!